Voyeurism

-Voyeurism is the sexual interest in or practice of watching other people engaged in intimate behaviors, such as undressing, sexual activity, or other actions of a private nature.
+Voyeurism is the habit of clandestine watching other people engaged in intimate behaviors, such as undressing, sexual activity, or other actions of a private nature, commonly for sexual stimulation.
+It may be a form of paraphilia.

 The term comes from the French voyeur which means "watcher," derived from the verb voir, “to see.”
 A male voyeur is commonly labelled as "Peeping Tom" or a "Jags", a term which originates from the Lady Godiva legend.
-However, that term is usually applied to a male who observes somebody secretly and, generally, not in a public space.

 The American Psychiatric Association has classified certain voyeuristic fantasies, urges and behaviour patterns as a paraphilia in the Diagnostic and Statistical Manual (DSM-IV) if the person has acted on these urges, or the sexual urges or fantasies cause marked distress or interpersonal difficulty.
 It is described as a disorder of sexual preference in the ICD-10.
 The DSM-IV defines voyeurism as the act of observing "individuals, usually strangers, engaging in sexual activity, exhibitionism, or disrobing".
 The diagnosis as a disorder would not be given to people who experience typical sexual arousal or amusement, simply by inadvertently seeing nudity or sexual activity.

+In a number of legislations voyeurism is criminalized in cases when it is non-consensual or violates the expectation of privacy.